 The only thing that I complain about is that the beach is 3 hours away.
 There are spectacular beaches nearby but I am not surfing every day like I was in San Diego.

 Is Guadalajara Safe?
 I think Guadalajara is very safe.
-There are certain precautions that need to be considered as in all major metropolitan areas but for the most part, Guadalajara is very safe.
+There are certain precautions that need to be considered as in all large cities but for the most part, Guadalajara is very safe.